computerguided/beetle-battle/manual/README.md

 <img src="./figures/fig_01.png" height="300">

-These coordinats are used to specify the move in stored games (see "[Save game](#save-game)").
+These coordinates are used to specify the move in stored games (see "[Save game](#save-game)").

 ### Square capacity
-A square has a certain _capacity_ which is defined by the number of adjacent squares as illustratd in the figure below.
+A square has a certain _capacity_ which is defined by the number of adjacent squares as illustrated in the figure below.

 <img src="./figures/fig_02.png" height="300">